thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Our language lacks top level functions, data types, modules, on and on.
 But before setting off after those features I will probably take a pause to do some writing about other things.
 If you look at my post history this year, it's almost exclusively making a language posts.
-I'd like to frollick for a bit before undertaking writing every pass for another feature (I'm looking at your rows or items).
+I'd like to frolic for a bit before undertaking writing every pass for another feature (I'm looking at your rows or items).
 Eventually, I'd like to return to making a language and cover how we can build on this base to start doing some really fancy stuff with more complicated features.